Diversity and Inclusion

 Diversity in our community

-At Bon Secours, we are focused on the diversity of the public we serve.
+At Bon Secours, we are focused on the diversity of those we serve.
 We partner with local organizations to build relationships with and help support our communities.
-Throughout our network we also host outreach programs like free screenings and informational seminars to make sure the most vulnerable among us get the care they need.
+Throughout our network we host outreach programs like free screenings and informational seminars to make sure the most vulnerable among us get the care they need.

 Our diversity-focused professional events not only help keep our programs relevant and growing, these help our associates as well.
 Bon Secours has hosted several diversity meetings and summits where professionals from around the country come to speak and learn about how diversity and inclusion plays a key role in our work.
 We also host programs like our Leadership Development Institute that focus on helping segments of our associates advance and thrive.